 “Confidence among CEOs waned in the third quarter,” said Lynn Franco, Director of Economic Indicators at The Conference Board.
 “However, expectations for the U.S., Europe and India remain positive.
 Short-term expectations for Brazil remain subdued, as does the outlook for Japan, but sentiment regarding China’s prospects has deteriorated considerably.
 Regarding spending plans, the results were mixed.
 More than a quarter of chief executives report increasing their companies’ capital spending plans since January, while 20 percent say they have scaled back spending.”

-CEOs’ assessment of current economic conditions was considerably less favorable.
-Now, 46 percent claim conditions are better compared to six months ago, down from 54 percent in the first quarter.
-However, business leaders’ sentiment regarding conditions in their own industries edged up slightly, with 48 percent saying conditions in their own industries have improved, compared with 47 percent last quarter.
+CEOs’ assessment of current economic conditions, however, was more positive.
+Now, approximately 52 percent claim conditions are better compared to six months ago, up from 46 percent in the second quarter of 2014.
+Conversely, business leaders’ appraisal of conditions in their own industries declined, with just 41 percent saying conditions in their own industries have improved, compared with 48 percent last quarter.

 CEOs are also less optimistic regarding the short-term outlook than earlier this year.
 Slightly over 22 percent of business leaders expect economic conditions will improve over the next six months, down from 38 percent last quarter.
 Expectations for their own industries were also more pessimistic, with less than 17 percent of CEOs anticipating an improvement versus 40 percent in the second quarter.